 Catarina Custódio (Portugal), co-founder and CEO of Metatissue, a company focused on developing human protein-based biomaterials for 3D cell culture.

-Metatissue is focused on the design, production and commercialisation of chemically modified human-derived proteins to prepare hydrogels, sponges and bioinks to improve 3D cell and disease modelling for drug discovery and development, tissue engineering, and personalised medicine advancements.
-Metatissue has developed a bioactive platelet-rich plasma derivative precursor that can be cured upon light exposure to form soft materials with tunable mechanical properties.
+Metatissue is focused on the design, production and commercialization of chemically modified human-derived proteins to prepare hydrogels, sponges and bioinks to improve 3D cell culture, disease modelling for drug development and personalized medicine advancements.
+Metatissue solutions were conceived to create predictive and truly translatable 3D biological in vitro models with the potential to reduce or completely replace the use of animals for biological screenings.

 Maura Mengoni is the technical officer and co-founder of EMOJ, an artificial intelligence company that puts “the human first before the artificial”.
 Maura drives innovation and inspires the team to focus on human factors while developing AI.